 We shall not be liable to you in the event that any failure to provide our services to you has been caused by matters beyond our control.

 If we recommend the services of anyone to you such as accountants, surveyors, HR professionals, trade mark and patent agents, insurance brokers, financial advisers, foreign lawyers or anyone else, we shall do so in good faith and shall incur no liability to you in that regard.
 You agree that you will undertake your own due diligence on the qualifications, expertise, reputation and testimonials of the person in question before using their services and that it is your decision to use them and you do so relying solely on your own assessment of their suitability.

 We are committed to providing high quality legal advice and client care.
 If you are unhappy about any aspect of the service you receive, please contact David Sedgwick by telephone on 020 7831 0101 or email email@example.com or by letter to Cubism Law, 1 Plough Place, London, EC4A 1DE.
 It is our policy to investigate concerns thoroughly and promptly.
 A copy of our complaints policy is available on request.

 We use the information you provide primarily for the provision of legal services to you and for related purposes including maintaining client records, legal and regulatory compliance including identifying and avoiding conflicts of interests, preparing and sending marketing information about our activities and as otherwise permitted by law.
-Any personal data we receive from you will be processed in accordance with the UK’s data protection legislation, our duty of confidentiality or with your consent.
+Our use of that information is subject to your instructions, the General Data Protections Regulation, Data Protection Act and our duty of confidentiality.